pace/cloud-sdk-ios/docs/index.md

 ### From 24.x.x to 25.x.x

 - The POIKit API no longer exposes `search`, `reverseGeocode` and `routing` endpoints.

+### From 25.x.x to 26.x.x

+- Fetching CoFu gas stations now requires a URL to store a local database that persists the stations.
+This URL needs to be passed to the SDK's configuration.
+Passing `nil` will prevent CoFu gas stations from being fetched.

 ## Contribute
 ### Localizable Strings Generation